About Steveston Museum and Visitor Centre

 Come in and be surrounded by history.
 The museum’s building was built in 1905 as Steveston’s first bank.
 Today, discover the people and moments that shaped Steveston Village.

-Continue on into the Japanese Fishermen’s Benevolent Society building at the rear of the site.
+Walk through to the Japanese Fishermen’s Benevolent Society building at the rear of the site.
 Among the exhibits, explore the triumphs and tragedies experienced by the local Japanese Canadian community.

-Not just a Museum
+Not Just A Museum